BeshoyHani/Storefront-API/README.md

 <br>

-> Kindly notes that all strings should be written in the .env file without any single or double qoutation marks.
+> Kindly note that all strings should be written in the .env file without any single or double qoutation marks.

 > You should also leave `ENV=dev` as it is. it is a parameter used when running tests to select whether to work with the development or the testing database.